The Amityville Curse: Production

-The film was loosely based around Hans Holzer's book The Amityville Curse.
-There are questions as to whether the house in this film is supposed to be the same house in which the events of previous Amityville films took place.
-The tagline would suggest that it is the same house, however the timeline does not add up.

-The murder scene at the start of the film takes place in 1978, twelve years before the rest of the film (1990).
-If the house was also being used as a rectory at the time of the first murder scene, this would conflict with the fact that the house was being used as private family residences in the events of the prior Amityville films, which took place in 1975, 1974, and the early 1980's.
+The film was shot in Quebec.

 The film has a plot line and back-story completely unique to this film and other than the mention of the DeFeo murders, appears to be in no way connected to the previous films.
 Some fans believed that the house is linked to 112 Ocean Avenue through the tunnel from the first three films.
 A brief reference is made to the DeFeo murders and to the town's supernatural history.

 Release

 The film was shot from April 12, 1989 - May 12, 1989, and released directly-to-video by Vidmark Entertainment on June 6, 1990.
 In the Philippines, the film was released in theaters as Amityville Horror 1993 on December 9, 1993.

 Vinegar Syndrome (under license from Canadian International Pictures) released the film for the first time on Blu-ray on October 25, 2022, making it exclusively available through their online store until it will be distributed by other retailers beginning November 29, 2022.